yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **12.3 Common tricks in Array**

-1. Inplace operations
+1. Inplace operations (two pointer)
     - start from the bottom sometimes will be easier
     - use two pointer, one is for result and another is just for iteration (more often).
-The pointers can be both from start/end or on start on tail
+The pointers can be both from start/end or on start on tail or sliding window
         - Examples:
             - remove duplicates
             - swapping values

 2. Value compare / Max compare

     - the absolute min value is not very important